-Each student must meet with the Director of MBA Studies to discuss their course selections for the following semester.
+Each student must meet with the Director of Graduate Programs to discuss their course selections for the following semester.
 This can be done via e-mail, phone or in-person meeting.
 You will receive an e-mail in your TTU inbox approximately one month prior to the end of the semester to schedule an advisement time.

 Once you have been advised, you will be given your alternate PIN for registration.
 Information concerning registration and fee payment deadlines can be found on the university calendar: www.tntech.edu/calendar

 Note: State employees using a fee waiver or PC191/P-130 have delayed registration times.

 Required textbooks can be located on theTennessee Tech bookstore website: tenn-tech.bncollege.com.
 For specific questions about textbooks, please contact the faculty member teaching the course.

 Online students attend class via the iLearn course delivery system.
 You will gain access to your online courses the same day that on-campus courses are scheduled to begin.
 To login to iLearn for the first time:

 - From theTennessee Tech homepage, click on Student Life

 - Click on the link to change your initial password for the system (Note: your username is your campus email address without the @students.tntech.edu)

 Shortly after your first semester begins you will gain access to the MBA Information board on iLearn.
 Please check the news feed of this course on a regular basis.
 You can set up notifications by clicking the down arrow next to your name in the upper right hand corner of the screen after you login to iLearn.